 Photo credit: Stefan Le

 Katie L. Jan (pronounced John) is an educator, translator, and writer living in the Bay Area.
-She earned her PhD from the University of California, Santa Barbara in Comparative Literature with a doctoral emphasis in Translation Studies and is currently Founding Humanities Faculty and Curriculum Coordinator at San Francisco Girls' School.
+She earned her PhD from the University of California, Santa Barbara in Comparative Literature with a Doctoral Emphasis in Translation Studies and is currently Founding Humanities Faculty and Curriculum Coordinator at San Francisco Girls' School.
 Her research focuses on twentieth-century Latin American literature, specifically traditions of women's writing in the Southern Cone and the work of Silvina Ocampo.
 She is the co-translator of Forgotten Journey, Ocampo's debut collection of short stories (City Lights Books, 2019) and the co-editor of Untranslatability Goes Global: The Translator’s Dilemma, part of Routledge’s Advances in Translation and Interpreting Studies series (2018).
 A literary translator, her translations from the Spanish have appeared in The New Yorker, The Harvard Review, Granta: The Magazine of New Writing, and Review: Literature and Arts of the Americas, among others.
-At UCSB she teaches undergraduate classes in Comparative Literature, Translation Studies, Spanish, and Writing.
-She was born in Milwaukee, Wisconsin to a Pakistani father and American mother and now lives in Santa Barbara, and often spends summers when she is not teaching in Buenos Aires, Argentina.
+She has taught classes to students of all ages in Comparative Literature, English, Linguistics, Translation Studies, Spanish, and Writing.
+She was born in Milwaukee, Wisconsin to a Pakistani father and American mother and now lives in San Francisco, and often spends summers when she is not teaching in Buenos Aires, Argentina.